 Arabic for Improvers I

-- Names of countries and major cities and objects
+- names of countries, major cities and objects

 This course is for students who have a basic knowledge of Arabic who wish to be able to further improve their basic conversation when travelling to Arabic speaking countries.